Master's Transportation

 What is the Difference Between the Bonus Depreciation Deduction & Section 179 Tax Deduction?

-Perhaps the biggest difference between the two deductions is that businesses can use the Section 179 deduction for new and used equipment.
+Perhaps the biggest difference between the two deductions is that businesses can use the Section 179 deduction for new and used equipment .
 In contrast, bonus depreciation could only be used for new equipment.
 In the 2017 Tax Cuts & Jobs Act, the IRS updated the rule to allow bonus depreciation for used equipment purchases.

 Bonus Depreciation comes into play when businesses spend more than $2,620,000 on equipment.
 Businesses with a net loss can still deduct some of the cost of the purchased equipment to carry forward the loss into future years.

 As noted in the example calculation above, the Section 179 deduction is taken first, and then the depreciation is taken afterward.
-If business has no taxable profit in that tax year, it’ll be able to carry forward the loss to future profitable tax years.
+If a business has no taxable profit in that tax year, it’ll be able to carry forward the loss to future profitable tax years.

 Contact Master’s Transportation to learn how we can help you make the most of the IRS 179 deduction.